terrordayvg/PT_VQC-Tomography/README.rst

         Aditional:
                 * `Classical Deep Neural Network (DNN) attack for QEPUF initialization reconstruction (Classical-DNN-PUF-attack)`.

         Tests:
+                * Pytest in Test folder, for all major functions in the codes.
-                * CircleCI is integrated for tests (.circleci folder).
+                * CircleCI is integrated for continuous integration (.circleci folder).

 Contents of requirements.txt